 When switching to LED lighting, it's essential to know whether the bulbs you choose are dimmable.
 It is crucial to ensure that the LED lights are dimmable to avoid risking poor performance and even damaging your bulbs.
 Many LED products will list right on their packaging whether they are rated for dimming.

 Even if your LED light is technically dimmable, the type of dimmer you have could be an issue.
 Older dimmers were designed for higher-wattage lighting and cannot handle lower-wattage LED bulbs.
-It's a good idea to check your bulbs and dimmers to ensure all pieces work properly together before making the switch.
+Before making the switch, it's a good idea to check your bulbs and dimmers to ensure all pieces work properly together.
+This level of LED lighting control ensures you achieve the energy-efficient LED dimming you're aiming for without flicker or damage.

 key-consideration